Nemesis Inferno: History

 In 2002, after the opening of Colossus, Thorpe Park officially announced the addition of Nemesis Inferno in 2003.
+The layout was initially draughted by John Wardley, prior to his leaving the Tussauds Group, and the coaster was designed by Werner Stengel for B&M.

 Construction took place throughout 2002 with the first test run being completed in December 2002.
 Nemesis Inferno officially opened to the public on 5 April 2003.
 According to Nikki Nolan of The Tussauds Group who operated the park at the time, the ride was installed just one year after Colossus to "help transform Thorpe Park into a real thrill park".

 In 2004, Thorpe Park approached Guinness World Records to set the record for the "Most Naked People on a Rollercoaster".
 In May 2004, 81 students took part in the record, which was set at 28 – the number of seats on a single Nemesis Inferno train.
 In August 2004, Nemesis at Alton Towers broke the record with 32 riders.

-The roller coaster was prominently featured in an episode of The Inbetweeners.
+The roller coaster (Nemesis Inferno) was prominently featured in an episode of The Inbetweeners.

 Characteristics

 The 750 m Nemesis Inferno stands 29 m tall.
 With a top speed of 80 km/h, the ride features four inversions including a vertical loop, a zero-g roll, and a set of interlocking corkscrews.
-Riders of Nemesis Inferno experience up to 5 times the force of gravity on the near-two-minute ride.
-The ride is reported to have cost £8 million.Nemesis Inferno operates with two steel and fiberglass trains, each containing seven cars.
+Riders of Nemesis Inferno experience up to 4.5 times the force of gravity on the near-two-minute ride.
+The ride is reported to have cost £8 million.

+Nemesis Inferno operates with two steel and fiberglass trains, each containing seven cars.
 Each car seats four riders in a single row for a total of 28 riders per train.
 Two seats on Nemesis Inferno have been modified to cater for larger riders.

 The ride is themed around an erupting volcano.
 The name of the ride suggests that it is related to the original Nemesis, an inverted coaster installed at Alton Towers in 1994.